johnmccants002/mancala/README.md

 ## Future Iterations

-#### Add Pebble Images
+Add Pebble Images

-Add the hole images to match the right amount of pebbles.

 Add peaceful music to the background.

 Add indicators to show what holes the player can select.

+Make it mobile responsive.